aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 ### Scale-to-zero in action

-The chart below shows the OCU (OpenSearch Compute Unit) metrics from CloudWatch during a test run:
+The chart below shows the OCU (OpenSearch Compute Unit) metrics from Amazon CloudWatch during a test run:

 ![CloudWatch metrics showing Search and Indexing OCUs scaling from zero, handling traffic, then returning to zero](images/search-acu-scaling.png)